 This is a little tricky.
 As we’ve written before, civil suits are not for harm caused intentionally such as an assault.
 Those are criminal matters, and theoretically, this would be a criminal matter and not grounds for a lawsuit.

-It’s rare that someone would admit he threw the ball and tried to injury another player.
+It’s rare that someone would admit he threw the ball and tried to injure another player.
 Most likely, he would say he never meant to hit anyone, or he lost control and didn’t realize what he was doing.
 Still, it’s difficult to find a firm that would take that case.

 Here’s another scenario: The coach is driving a student home from practice and gets in a car accident.
 The player is injured.
 This could be grounds for a lawsuit, against the driver or of another person who causes the accident, but this isn’t really a school sports scenario anymore.
 There’s nothing inside the game you can sue for, but we’re not outside the game and into the world at large.